rajat693/ai-engineering/src/components/scroll-view.md

 # ScrollView

 A scrollable container component for React & React Native applications.
+Inherits all React Native `ScrollView` component properties and className for styling.

 ```jsx
 import { ScrollView } from "@/components/ui/scroll-view";